A generalized Kac-Moody algebra of rank 14: Introduction

-This new generalized Kac-Moody algebra together with the fake monster Lie algebra, the fake baby monster Lie algebra and the monster Lie algebra are the only generalized Kac-Moody algebras which can be obtained from a vertex operator algebra associated to a Niemeier lattice or the standard $\Z_2$-twist of such a vertex operator algebra.
-Furthermore, they seem to be all the generalized Kac-Moody algebras which can be described by framed vertex operator algebras.
+This new generalized Kac-Moody algebra together with the fake monster Lie algebra, the fake baby monster Lie algebra and the monster Lie algebra are the only generalized Kac-Moody algebras which can be obtained from a vertex operator algebra associated to a Niemeier lattice or the standard $\Z_2$-twist of such a vertex operator algebra \cite{DGM}.
+Furthermore, these seem to be all the generalized Kac-Moody algebras which can be described by framed vertex operator algebras.

-The first three generalized Kac-Moody algebras mentioned in the first paragraph are obtained in the following way: Let $V$ be the \voa (VOA) $V_{\Lambda}$ associated to the Leech lattice $\Lambda$, the Moonshine module VOA $V^{\natural}$ or the $\Z_2$-twist of $V_K$, where $K$ is the Niemeier lattice with root lattice~$A_3^8$.
+The first three generalized Kac-Moody algebras mentioned in the second paragraph are obtained in the following way: Let $V$ be the \voa (VOA) $V_{\Lambda}$ associated to the Leech lattice $\Lambda$, the moonshine module VOA $V^{\natural}$ or the $\Z_2$-twist of $V_K$, where $K$ is the Niemeier lattice with root lattice~$A_3^8$.
 Let $\VII$ be the vertex algebra of the two-dimensional even unimodular Lorentzian lattice $\II$.
 The tensor product $V\otimes \VII$ is a vertex algebra of central charge $26$.
 By using the bosonic ghost vertex superalgebra $V_{\rm ghost}$ of central charge $-26$ one defines the Lie algebra $\g$ as the BRST-cohomology group $H^1_{\rm BRST}(V\otimes \VII)$ (cf.~\cite{FGZ}).

-In the construction of our new Lie algebra~$\g$, we take for $V$ a VOA of central charge~$24$ which is obtained by glueing together the lattice VOA for the rescaled root lattice $\sqrt{2} D_{12}$ with the lattice $\Z_2$-orbifold $V_K^+$ of the extended rescaled root lattice $K=\sqrt{2}D_{12}^+$.
+In the construction of our new Lie algebra~$\g$, we take for $V$ a VOA of central charge~$24$ which is obtained by gluing together the lattice VOA for the rescaled root lattice $\sqrt{2} D_{12}$ with the lattice $\Z_2$-orbifold $V_K^+$ of the lattice $K=\sqrt{2}D_{12}^+$.
 The decomposition of $V$ into $V_{\sqrt{2}D_{12}}$-modules can be described combinatorially using the theory of lattice $\Z_2$-orbifolds as developed in~\cite{AD-modules, ADL-fusion, Shimakura1}.
-This combinatorial description together with the no-ghost theorem from string theory gives the root lattice and root multiplicities of $\g$.
-Then we construct an automorphic form on a Grassmannian of $2$-planes in $\R^{14,2}$ using Borcherds' singular theta correspondence.
-The automorphic product can be interpreted as one side of the denominator identity of $\g$.
+This combinatorial description together with the no-ghost theorem from string theory gives the root lattice and root multiplicities of~$\g$.
+Then we construct an automorphic form on the Grassmannian of negative definite $2$-planes in~$\R^{14,2}$ using Borcherds' singular theta correspondence.
+The automorphic product can be interpreted as one side of the denominator identity of~$\g$.
 This allows us to determine the simple roots.

-One point which distinguishes $\g$ from the other three examples is that the Weyl group of the Lie algebra is not the full reflection group of the root lattice.
+One property which distinguishes $\g$ from the other three examples is that the Weyl group of the Lie algebra is not the full reflection group of the root lattice.